 The following annotations will be added to the resulting child track:

-- Zygosity in the child as reported from the variant caller.
+- Zygosity in the child as reported from the variant detection tool.
 Can be either homozygote or heterozygote.

 - Zygosity (Name of parent track 1)

-- Zygosity in the corresponding parent (e.g. father) as reported from the variant caller.
+- Zygosity in the corresponding parent (e.g. father) as reported from the variant detection tool.
 Can be either homozygote or heterozygote.